Topological entanglement entropy meets holographic entropy inequalities: Proof of holographic entropy inequalities in non-degenerate ground states of TQFT

 \begin{theorem} All facet HEIs of the HEC $(n\geq 3)$ are satisfied by the quantum entanglement entropy in the unique ground state of a topologically ordered two-dimensional medium with a mass gap. \end{theorem} \begin{proof} From proposition \ref{thm:hei-topological}, we have all facet HEIs are topological.
 We will now prove that they are also non-negative.
-As follows from sections \ref{sec:tqft-tech} and \ref{sec:review-tee}, we have $\gamma=\log{\mathcal{D}}$ on the $2d$ disk geometry.
+Following section~\ref{sec:tqft-tech} and appendix~\ref{sec:review-tee}, we have $\gamma=\log{\mathcal{D}}$ on the $2d$ disk geometry.

 The conditional multi-information terms (denoted as $C$) in a facet HEI expressed in triparite form (Eq. \ref{eq:tripartite}) is a difference of two multi-information, both of which are topological and therefore, cancels each other.
 The only contribution comes from the multi-information terms (denoted as $I$).
-Since, $I$ is topological and $I\leq 0$ (by extension of conjecture \ref{thm:In-topological}), and by conjecture \ref{conj:sergio}, $p\geq1$, thus $\mathcal{Q}\geq 0$.
+Since, $I$ is topological and $I\leq 0$ (by extension of proposition \ref{thm:In-topological}), and by proposition \ref{conj:sergio}, $p\geq1$, thus $\mathcal{Q}\geq 0$.
+Therefore, the facet HEIs are non-negative on a $2d$ disk geometry. \end{proof}